In this article, we will show you how to format a cell in numerous ways in Excel with VBA.

 End Sub

-This property returns True if the cell or range is locked, returns False if the value can be modified when the sheet is protected.
-Or when the specified range contains both locked and unlocked cells, it returns Null.
-This property also can be used for locking or unlocking cells.
+This property returns True if the cell or range is locked and False if the value can be modified when the sheet is protected.
+When the specified range contains locked and unlocked cells, it returns Null.
+This property can also be used to lock or unlock cells.

 Sub LockCell()